minimacms/minima-cms/README.md

 ======
 Send us a pull request.
 But before that, fork the repository and add your own code there, so we can clearly see what you want to add / remove.

-Visit our forums: http://awesomely.tk/forums (soon to be moving), and our blog at http://iwebhub.github.com/minima-cms
+Visit our forums *cough* subreddit *cough* -  http://reddit.com/r/minima, and our website at http://minimacommunity.tk